Administrative Procedure 148: Use of Guide Dogs, Service Dogs and Service Animals

 5.2.1 The principal/designate will inform the Superintendent of Education (Learning Services and Mental Health and Wellbeing) and the General Manager of Huron Perth Student Transportation Services, if needed, that an application for a Guide Dog/Service Dog/Service Animal has been received.

 5.2.2 A principal may convene a case conference to gather additional information that is not evident in the application package.
-The case conference will include the parent(s)/guardian(s)/adult student and may include the classroom teacher(s), the designated early childhood educator if applicable, the resource teacher (SERT), Learning Services and Mental Health and Wellbeing Coordinator, Learning Services and Mental Health and Wellbeing Administrator, and an educational assistant(s), if assigned.
+The case conference will include the parent(s)/guardian(s)/adult student and may include the classroom teacher(s), the designated early childhood educator if applicable, the resource teacher (SERT), Learning Services Coordinator, Learning Services and Administrator, and an educational assistant(s), if assigned.
 Other external personnel may be invited as applicable (e.g. health care practitioner, trainer of guide dog and handler, etc.).

 5.2.3 Where the student is not the primary Handler, such requests will be individually considered, in accordance with the duty to accommodate to the point of undue hardship, including consideration of the resources required, alternative accommodations that might meet the student’s demonstrated disability-related learning needs.

-5.2.5 Following the collection of the documentation and the consult period, a review meeting will take place by the board team supporting the school and student.
-The board team may consist of the principal/designate, resource teacher (SERT), Learning Services and Mental Health and Wellbeing Coordinator, Learning Services and Mental Health and Wellbeing Administrator, and other team members that may contribute to the accommodation process as determined by the principal.
+5.2.5 Following the collection of the documentation and the consultation period, a team meeting will take place The board team may consist of the principal/designate, resource teacher (RT), Learning Services Coordinator, Learning Services Administrator, and other team members that may contribute to the accommodation process as determined by the principal.

 5.2.6 Each request for a Guide Dog, Service Dog or Service Animal will be addressed on an individual basis giving consideration to, but not limited to, the following factors: